 It’s something he’s seeing more and more of in his salon, an influx of customers asking his team to recreate their favourite star’s new look with the speed at which they popped up on their newsfeed.
-The problem though is that celebrities tend to only post the success stories of their new hairstyle or colour, failing to showcase the numerous transition stages in between.
+The problem though is that celebrities tend to only post the success stories of their new hairstyle or colour, failing to showcase the numerous transition stages in between (we'd love to see the in-between stages of Emily Ratatowski's transformation from trademark brunette to bright blonde).
 As a result, customers’ expectations of what is doable within their timescale and budget are becoming increasingly unrealistic and could be compromising the health of their hair.

-For instance, take when Kim Kardashian stepped out for the first time with her ice-blonde hair last year.
+For instance, take when Kim Kardashian stepped out for the first time with her ice-blonde hair a few years back (she's since been red, caramel-coloured and most recently a lovely mink/ blonde hybrid).
 Edward was surprised by how many people believed that this was a 24-hour job.
 What people didn’t see though, was how long it would have probably taken for her to get there.

 View this post on Instagram

-What’s more, our perceptions can be further skewed by filters and face-tuning and augmenting apps that significantly change the colour of the hair we see in pictures, points out Adam Reed, Editorial Ambassador for L’Oréal Professionnel.
+What’s more, our perceptions can be further skewed by filters and face-tuning and augmenting apps that significantly change the colour of the hair we see in pictures, points out stylosh Adam Reed.
 Wigs, extensions and clip-ins further fuel misconceptions by providing the illusion of thicker, fuller hair.

 It’s hard to know if what you’re seeing on Instagram is 100 per cent real, but that’s not to say that it can’t be a valuable source of inspiration.
 Here’s what the experts recommend when it comes to keeping expectations realistic and switching up your look without compromising your hair’s health.